IsaacHo/Character-Customization-Application/README.md

 ## Character Customization Application

-This is a character customization application based on Vue.js and Three.js, allowing users to customize character facial features, hairstyles, and accessories.
+This is a character customization application based on Vue.js and Three.js, use .cursorrules and cost 2 hour setup base, allowing users to customize character facial features, hairstyles, and accessories.
 Users can save and load character settings using IndexedDB for data storage.

 ### Features Overview